UltraMessaging/um_tgen/README.md

 and labels.
 Allows better self-documenting scripts.

+* It might be nice to be able to orchestrate multiple publishers on different hosts.
+E.g. be able to burst multiple publishers at the same time.

 * It might be nice to support functions, parameters, arrays, strings, floating point variables, macros, structures, etc, etc, etc.